Chief Executive OfficerSee bio

 Jonathan Willcox, CPA, is the chief financial officer.
-As an active member of the Buffalo startup community, he has been a judge for Ignite Buffalo, an organizer for Techstars’ Buffalo Startup Weekend, and an advisor to startups and seed funds.
-Jonathan serves as the board treasurer of Westminster Economic Development Initiative, board treasurer of Field and Fork Network, board member of Niagara University Accounting Advisory Board, and was the former chair of the New York State Society of CPAs’ Buffalo Chapter Technology Committee.
+As an active member of the Buffalo startup community, he has been a judge for Ignite Buffalo, an organizer for Techstars’ Buffalo Startup Weekend, and an adviser to startups and seed funds.
+Jonathan serves as the board treasurer of Westminster Economic Development Initiative, board treasurer of Field and Fork Network, and board member of Niagara University Accounting Advisory Board.
+He’s the former chair of the New York State Society of CPAs Buffalo Chapter Technology Committee.

 Former CEO, Tucson Electric Power and Illinois PowerSee bio

 Charles Bayless was one of the first utility leaders to recognize the promise of distributed generation as a less risky and cleaner alternative to investment in conventional central-station generation.
 Bayless has been chairman, president, and CEO of both Tucson Electric Power (UniSource Energy) and Illinois Power (Illinova Corp.).
 Before that, he served in senior positions at Public Service of New Hampshire and Consumers Power (now Consumers Energy).
 Bayless has served on the boards of more than 15 organizations, including the Ontario Power Authority, the Electric Power Research Institute, and the Edison Electric Institute.